SergoFrost/todo_list_flutter/README.md

 # todo_list_flutter

 Example to do list project, made by me.<br>
-<span>This project was made using GetX and Hive DB.
-The project is not finished yet.</span>
+<b>This project was made using GetX and Hive DB.
+The project is not finished yet.</b>

 Home page. <br>
 <img src="/assets/images_for_git/home_page.png?raw=true " width="375" height="790">